-(This Part reproduces Article 8)
+(This Part is equivalent to Article 8 of the Convention)

-1. States Parties undertake to adopt immediate, effective and appropriate measures:

-- (a) to raise awareness throughout society, including at the family level, regarding persons with disabilities, and to foster respect for the rights and dignity of persons with disabilities; - (b) to combat stereotypes, prejudices and harmful practices relating to persons with disabilities, including those based on sex and age, in all areas of life; - (c) to promote awareness of the capabilities and contributions of persons with disabilities. - 2.
-Measures to this end include: - (a) initiating and maintaining effective public awareness campaigns designed: - (i) to nurture receptiveness to the rights of persons with disabilities; - (ii) to promote positive perceptions and greater social awareness towards persons with disabilities; - to promote recognition of the skills, merits and abilities of persons with disabilities, and of their contributions to the workplace and the labour market; - (b) fostering at all levels of the education system, including in all children from an early age, an attitude of respect for the rights of persons with disabilities; - (c) encouraging all organs of the media to portray persons with disabilities in a manner consistent with the purpose of the present Convention; - (d) promoting awareness-training programmes regarding persons with disabilities and the rights of persons with disabilities.
+- 1. Undertake to adopt immediate, effective and appropriate measures to- - (a) raise awareness throughout society, including at the family level, regarding persons with disabilities, and to foster respect for the rights and dignity of persons with disabilities; - (b) combat stereotypes, prejudices and harmful practices relating to persons with disabilities, including those based on sex and age, in all areas of life; - (c) promote awareness of the capabilities and contributions of persons with disabilities.

+2. Measures to this end include-

+- (a) initiating and maintaining effective public awareness campaigns designed to- - (i) nurture receptiveness to the rights of persons with disabilities; - (ii) promote positive perceptions and greater social awareness towards persons with disabilities; - (iii) promote recognition of the skills, merits and abilities of persons with disabilities, and of their contributions to the workplace and the labour market; - (b) fostering at all levels of the education system, including in all children from an early age, an attitude of respect for the rights of persons with disabilities; - (c) encouraging all organs of the media to portray persons with disabilities in a manner consistent with the purpose of the present Convention;

+(d) promoting awareness-training programmes regarding persons with disabilities and the rights of persons with disabilities.